slingamn/vault-exfiltrate/README.md

 ## Usage

 `vault-exfiltrate` has multiple modes. `vault-exfiltrate extract` takes the PID of a running unsealed `vault` process as its first argument, and a file containing the exact binary ciphertext of the keyring as its second argument.
 The keyring is stored at the path `core/keyring` within Vault's logical key-value namespace; the method of retrieving the data will depend on the physical storage backend.
-For example, the `file` storage backend stores the keyring at the relative filesystem path `core/_keyring`, wrapped in JSON and base64; the `zookeeper` backend stores it as the data of the `core/_keyring` node; and the `mysql` backend stores it in the table row with `vault_key = 'core/keyring'`.
 If successful, it outputs the JSON plaintext of the keyring, including the master key and all active session keys.

+Here's how to retrieve the keyring in some common Vault backends:

+1. The `file` storage backend stores the keyring at the relative filesystem path `core/_keyring`, wrapped in JSON and base64
+1. The `zookeeper` backend stores it as the data of the `core/_keyring` node
+1. The `mysql` backend stores it in the table row with `vault_key = 'core/keyring'`.
+1. The `consul` backend typically stores it under the path `vault/core/keyring`.
+However, be aware that `consul kv get vault/core/keyring` will output a spurious newline at the end.
+You can use the [-base64 flag](https://developer.hashicorp.com/consul/commands/kv/get) or strip the final newline.

 `vault-exfiltrate extract-core` is similar, except that it takes the filename of an ELF core dump of an unsealed `vault` process instead of the PID of a running process.
 A suitable core file can be obtained with the [gcore](http://man7.org/linux/man-pages/man1/gcore.1.html) utility, which is part of `gdb`.